-The structure for 99 percent of speeches is wrong.
-We just got through a long primary.
+The structure for 99 percent of speeches is also wrong.
 Listen to any random stump speech from that and there’s nothing holding it together.
-There’s no story being told, no setups and payoffs, no building to a climax.
+There’s no story being told, no setups and payoffs, no real structure.
 This is why the rare candidate who says something different gets hailed as a political rock star.

 Ronald Reagan wasn’t a great speaker in a technical sense.
 He had a lot of verbal tics.
-What he was great at was telling a story.
-He knew that audiences didn’t want to hear about policies and programs.
-Instead, he talked about people and specific things.
-He told a story.
+What he was great at was telling a story from his days as an actor.
+He knew that audiences didn’t want to hear just about policies and programs.
+He made sure to talk about people, too.

-Barack Obama is quite different.
-He also isn’t technically perfect; there are flaws in his delivery.
-But he and his speechwriters care about the bones of a speech.
-They understand setups and payoffs.
-They care about making sure the pieces fit together.
+Barack Obama was quite different.
+He also isn’t technically perfect; there are flaws in his delivery that you don’t notice because he and his speechwriters really care about the bones of a speech, about making sure the pieces fit together.
 They work on the engine first, THEN make it look pretty.
-His speeches build to a climax and a call to action.
 Obama’s best speeches are structurally amazing.
 You can take them apart and see how the pieces intertwine.
-Hell, you can put them to music.
+Or turn an Obama speech into an epic music video.

 Velocity and power